amannsyed/finance-flow/README.md

 # 💸 Finance Flow

-A personal finance tracker built with React and TypeScript.
-Track income and expenses, visualise spending trends, and plan budgets — all in a clean, responsive interface with dark mode support.
+A personal finance tracker built with React 19 and TypeScript.
+Track income, expenses, and subscriptions, visualise spending trends, and plan budgets — all in a clean, responsive interface with dark mode support.

 ---

 ## ✨ Features

-- **Dashboard** — Overview of income, expenses, and net balance
+- **Dashboard** — Real-time overview of income, expenses, and net balance.
-- **Transactions** — Log and manage income/expense entries with categories and dates
+- **Transactions** — Comprehensive logging with categories, dates, merchants, and bank accounts.
-- **Analytics** — Visual spending breakdowns and trend charts powered by Recharts
+- **Analytics** — Visual spending breakdowns and trend charts powered by Recharts.
-- **Planning** — Budget planning and financial goal tracking
+- **Planning** — Budget management and subscription tracking with auto-logging.
-- **Google Sheets Sync** — Seamlessly backup and sync your transactions with a Google Sheet
+- **Google Sheets Sync** — Backup and sync transactions with a Google Sheet for cross-platform access.
+- **Multi-Currency** — Support for different currencies with automatic conversion rates.
-- **Dark Mode** — Persistent light/dark theme toggle
+- **Dark Mode** — Persistent light/dark theme toggle for comfortable viewing.
-- **Profile** — Customise your display name and currency
+- **Privacy** — Data is stored locally in your browser and only synced to your personal Google Sheet.

 ---